If operating systems ran airlines

 sleek, powerful jets outside the terminal on the field.
 They tell

-each passenger how good the real flight will be on these new jets and
+each passenger how good the real flight will be on these new jets

-how much safer it will be than Windows Airlines, but that they will
+how much safer it will be than Windows Airlines, but that they

-have to wait a little longer for the technicians to finish the flight
+have to wait a little longer for the technicians to finish the

 systems.